-Seagull and Other Wild Birds
+Gulls and Other Wild Birds

-All wild birds in Scotland are given protection under the Wildlife and Countryside Act 1981 (as amended).
+All wild birds in Scotland are given protection under The Wildlife and Countryside Act 1981 (as amended).
 Some rare, threatened or vulnerable species are given extra protection, for instance against disturbance during the breeding season – but this doesn’t mean that action cannot be taken when birds are causing a problem.

 The Law on Gulls and Other Wild Birds